Aleph-Alpha/intelligence-layer-sdk/README.md

     }
 ]
 ```

 ## How to use the Intelligence Layer in Docker

 ### Via the GitHub repository

-To use the Intelligence Layer in Docker, a few settings are needed to not leak your Github token.
+To use the Intelligence Layer in Docker, a few settings are needed to not leak your GitHub token.

-You will need your Github token set in your environment.
+You will need your GitHub token set in your environment.

 In order to modify the `git config` add the following to your docker container: